code-mentoring/code-mentoring.github.io/projects.markdown

 * Contributing to open source is a great way to learn how software applications are developed, and to gain experience as a developer writing code that will be used by people all over the world.
 * This group focuses on the open source Jitsi Meet video conferencing solution which is built on React (web) and React Native (mobile).
-* We contribute to the project in our own time, and we have this meetup regularly to collaborate and share knowledge.
-Feel free to join us and ask about how you can get involved.
+* We contribute to the project in our own time, and help each other by collaborating and sharing knowledge.
-* See our [FAQ page](faq.markdown) for more info.
+* See our [FAQ page](faq.markdown) for more info about how you can get involved.